 Students have been injured, and even killed, by being inappropriately restrained and secluded by school staff.
 Many schools still use restraint and seclusion to control student behavior, in an attempt force compliance or as a disciplinary measure, despite the consensus that restraint and seclusion can be dangerous and are not therapeutic.

 - CPR will continue to work with Congress on the passage of the Keeping All Students Safe Act (KASSA).
 The bill limits the use of restraints and ban the practice of seclusion for any school receiving federal funds.
 The bill would also better equip school personnel with the training they need to address challenging behavior with evidence-based proactive strategies.
-Read the letter CPR joined in support of KASSA in November 2018.
+Read the letter CPR joined in February 2019 and the earlier letter CPR joined in November 2018 in support of KASSA.
 We expect the bill to be reintroduced early in the 116th Congress.

 Collaboration on Federal Education Policy Initiatives